 However, if you were to purchase your own home or condominium, you would be well on your way toward building equity within that same five-year period.
 By choosing a fixed-rate loan program, you can have the comfort of knowing that your monthly mortgage payment will never go up.
 In fact, you would have the option of refinancing to a lower interest rate at some point in the future should interest rates drop, and this would cause your monthly mortgage commitment to go down.

 In addition to building equity, there are tax advantages that come into play with home ownership.
 Depending on your tax bracket, owning a home is often less expensive than renting after taxes.
-Interest payments on a mortgage below $1 million are tax-deductible, and your mortgage consultant should help you evaluate the tax advantages of various loan scenarios, and share this information with your tax consultant to glean feedback on your behalf.
+Interest payments on a mortgage below $1 million are tax-deductible, and your mortgage planner should help you evaluate the tax advantages of various loan scenarios, and share this information with your tax consultant to glean feedback on your behalf.

-To find the loan program that is right for you, your mortgage consultant will need to evaluate your monthly household income, current assets and savings, as well as any monthly obligations you may have for credit card payments, car payments, child support, etc. These prequalification factors, along with the report of your credit score, will determine how much house you can afford and what interest rate you will pay for financing.
-It is also important to let your mortgage consultant know what your future goals are, because this will help narrow down which loan option is the best fit for your long-term needs.
+To find the loan program that is right for you, your mortgage planner will need to evaluate your monthly household income, current assets and savings, as well as any monthly obligations you may have for credit card payments, car payments, child support, etc. These prequalification factors, along with the report of your credit score, will determine how much house you can afford and what interest rate you will pay for financing.
+It is also important to let your mortgage planner know what your future goals are, because this will help narrow down which loan option is the best fit for your long-term needs.

 There are many different types of loan programs available, including "low" and "no" down payment mortgage programs.
 These types of programs require the borrower to provide less than 3 percent of the loan amount as down payment.
 FHA lenders rule that the mortgage payment, including principal, interest, taxes and insurance (PITI) should not exceed 31 percent of your gross income, and the PITI plus other long-term debt (car payments, etc.) should not exceed 43 percent of your gross income.